Six ways to avoid being young and in debt.

 Make a list of your various loans and interest rates.
 Plan to pay off those with the highest interest rates, or those with variable rates that may increase, first.
 If you’re unemployed, you may be eligible to defer your loans for a period of time.
 It’s better to ask the loan company about your options than to make assumptions or to default.
 Want more tips?

 - Build your credit by paying on time

 Pay on time.
 It’s critically important to maintain a good credit score.
 Especially if you’re planning to purchase a home, finance a new car, or apply for a small business loan in the future.

 After organizing your loan repayments, try to put aside a small amount every month for emergencies.
 With the job market uncertain, it’s important to have cash at hand ready just in case.

 If your company offers a 401(k) savings plan, enroll.
 You don’t have to contribute the maximum, but if you don’t contribute at least enough to get the company’s match (if they offer one) you’re leaving money on the table.

 Save early, save often.
 Take advantage of the long-time horizon you have for your money to grow.
 You have decades ahead of you—starting today means that you have time to weather ups and downs in the market, and you can take advantage of compounded interest.
 And, if you’re considering life insurance, it is often less expensive for younger buyers.

 - Protect your loved ones

 If you pass away, your loved ones may be responsible for paying off your debt.
 You can protect them by purchasing life insurance.
 In addition, depending on the type of policy you purchase, you may be able to take a loan against your policy’s cash value to help with future expenses, such as buying a house, as well as to help pay down any school loans you may have.
-Speak to a New York Life Agent about how life insurance can provide options.
+Speak to an expert about how life insurance can provide options.